-I’ve acquired much of my knowledge in field study and collaboration with well-known herbalists and ethnobotanists and have co-led workshops, walks, and expeditions with noted herbalists such as the late Chumash plant expert Juanita Centeno, the late Michael Moore, Michael Tierra, Amanda McQuade Crawford, the late Sidney Yudin, and more recently with Dr. Fred Siciliano, Chumash educator Julie Tumamait, and Dr. Jim Adams of the USC School of Pharmacology.
+I’ve acquired much of my knowledge in field study and collaboration with well-known herbalists and ethnobotanists and have co-led workshops, walks, and expeditions with noted herbalists such as the late Chumash plant expert Juanita Centeno; the late herbalist/author Michael Moore; herbalist/author Michael Tierra; herbalist/author Amanda McQuade Crawford; my uncle, the late Sidney Yudin; Dr. Fred Siciliano; Chumash educator Julie Tumamait; renowned author and forager Christopher Nyerges; and Professor Emeritus James Adams of the USC School of Pharmacy.
 I appeared as a guest on Amanda McQuade Crawford’s VeriaTV series, “What A Relief!”
 See the video here.
 My mission now is to pass on this time-honored knowledge to the next generation of herbalists, ethnobotanists, and just regular folks who want to regain their ancestral connection to the plants.

-To see what the media have to say about me, please visit my page on Herb Walks in the News.
+I’d love to tell you more about Herb Walks and find about your interests.
+So please sign up for my email list to receive my monthly e-newsletter or send me a note at this contact link.
+To see what the media have to say about me, please visit my page on Herb Walks and Lanny Kaufer in the News.